-- upload additional documents, if required, in support of your application
+- upload documents, if required, in support of your application,

 To help speed up the application process, please provide your supporting documents, for example degree certificate, as soon as possible.

 We only require electronic copies of these documents during the application process.
-Photocopies sent by post will be scanned and uploaded to your electronic record, and then destroyed for confidentially.
-Please do not send us hard copies of your original documents but keep them to hand as you may need to show them to us at registration when you arrive.
+Photocopies sent by post will be scanned and uploaded to your record, and then destroyed.
+Please do not send us hard copies of your original documents.

 Admissions feedback, complaints and appeals